 CERT-IN (Indian Computer Emergency Response Team) is an Indian government body that falls under the Indian Ministry of Electronics and Information Technology.
 It is a nodal agency whose job is to handle cybersecurity incidents, issue alerts & advisories, and collect data & analyze cyber incidents.
 You can proclaim a CERT-IN certificate by getting security testing from a CERT empanelled security service provider.

 The Payment Card Industry Data Security Standard is another compliance that is meant for any organization that processes or interacts with credit card data.
 More details about the PCI-DSS compliance are given here.

 GDPR, General Data Protection & Regulation act 2016, is a European Union regulation that requires businesses to protect the personal data and privacy of EU citizens.
-Any business that operates in the EU member states or has European consumer base comes under the GDPR compliance.
-GDPR protects the privacy of personal data like an individual’s IP address, cookie data, location, RFID tags, biometric, political opinions, PII, health and genetic data, financial data and so on.
+Any business that operates in the EU member states or has a European consumer base comes under the GDPR compliance.
+GDPR protects the privacy of personal data like an individual’s IP address, cookie data, location, RFID tags, biometric, political opinions, PII, health and genetic data, financial data, and so on.

 GDPR implementation is quite unique to each organization.
 To become GDPR compliant understand the regulatory framework and understand how that applies to your business and act accordingly.